dockermgeo/DockerSimpleTemplater/README.md

   {....}
 ]
 ```
+- **OBJECT**: Docker-Simple-Templater works on each Object.
+You can define any...
 - **keyqualifier**: Group, Name or ID as PREFIX before variablename ("keyqualifier.varname").
 Depends by keystores!
 - **set**: Set of needed variables
 - **template**: Templatefile